 On April 14, 2010, our shareholders approved the Bassett Furniture Industries, Incorporated 2010 Stock Incentive Plan (the "2010 Plan").
 All present and future non-employee directors, key employees and outside consultants for the Company are eligible to receive incentive awards under the 2010 Plan.
 Our Organization, Compensation and Nominating Committee (the "Compensation Committee") selects eligible key employees and outside consultants to receive awards under the 2010 Plan in its discretion.
-Our Board of Directors or any committee designated by the Board of Directors selects eligible non-employee directors to receive awards under the 2010 Plan.
+Our Board of Directors or any committee designated by the Board of Directors selects eligible non-employee directors to receive awards under the 2010 Plan in its discretion.
+Five hundred thousand (500,000) shares of common stock are reserved for issuance under the 2010 Plan.
 In addition, up to 500,000 shares that are represented by outstanding awards under the 1997 Employee Stock Plan which are forfeited, expire or are canceled after the effective date of the 2010 Plan will be added to the reserve and may be used for new awards under the 2010 Plan.
-Participants may receive the following types of incentive awards under the 2010 Plan: stock options, stock appreciation rights, payment shares, restricted stock, restricted stock units and performance shares.
+Participants may receive the following types of incentive awards under the 2010 Plan: stock options, stock appreciation rights, payment shares, restricted stock units and performance shares.
 Stock options may be incentive stock options or non-qualified stock options.
 Stock appreciation rights may be granted in tandem with stock options or as a freestanding award.
 Non-employee directors and outside consultants are eligible to receive restricted stock and restricted stock units only.
 We expect to issue new common stock upon the exercise of options.